 **One problem I have with the voice-acting is that it sometimes doesn't match the animation.
 I don't quite know whether to mark off points in the sound or animation section for this.**

 Characters: 5.5/10 Remu and "Shiki" are somewhat bland characters.
 They fit right into the cliched hero and heroine genre, and nothing really stands out about them, especially Remu.
 He's the typical "justice will win" character who is fighting to find his little sister at all costs.
 The latter reason is more reasonable than the former, but they're still fairly lame and cliche reasons for setting out on this adventure.
-A female "villain" made a couple appearances throughout the twenty minutes of this OVA, but I learned nothing about her.
-All I knew was that she was trying to kill "Shiki" and Remu.
-For all I know, she could've been doing all that just for fun.
+A female "villain" made a couple appearances throughout the twenty minutes of this OVA, but I learned nothing about her except that she is trying to kill "Shiki" and Remu.
+For all I know, she could've been doing all that just for kicks and giggles.

 Overall: 7/10 (14 + 8.5 + 7 + 5.5 = 35/50 = 7/10) If you're ready to take in and process a shit-ton of information within a short timespan, don't hold back on watching this.
 For all those sci-fi fans out there, you might want to check out this OVA!
 It'll be pretty worth it... if you don't mind having a load of unanswered questions in the end.